How to Choose the Right Size Breast Flange

 What is a flange?

 A flange, or breast shield, is the cone shaped funnel that fits directly over your nipple, areola, and breast.
-When using the correct size, it forms a seal between your breast and the plastic or silicone, which then creates a vacuum to extract milk.
+When using the correct size, it forms a seal between your breast and the plastic or silicone that then creates a vacuum to extract milk.

 Many manufacturers will also make smaller inserts* or cushions that go within an existing breast shield size.
 These reduce the opening of the tunnel where the nipple enters.
 They are often less expensive than a full flange or breast shield.